 Open Calculator →The one-paragraph version

 The TSP Growth Projector lets you model your specific contribution rate, allocation, and timeline.
 The Total Compensation Calculator shows where your TSP match fits in your full pay picture.
 Both are free and take 2 minutes.
+For a plain-English breakdown of what each TSP fund actually does, see TSP Fund Options Explained.
+For what happens to your TSP balance when you leave the military, see What Happens to Your TSP When You Leave the Military?.

 Projected returns in this post are illustrative based on historical averages and simplified assumptions.
 Actual returns will vary.
 Past performance does not guarantee future results.
 TSP expense ratios, contribution limits, and government match rules are based on 2026 figures — verify current limits at tsp.gov.